-All persons on the Airport property shall be governed by the rules and regulations herein prescribed and by orders and instructions of the Airport Manager or designee relative to the use or occupation of any part of the Airport property and shall with written or oral instruction issued by the Airport Manager or designee to enforce these regulations.
+All persons on the Airport property shall be governed by the rules and regulations herein prescribed and by orders and instructions of the Airport Director or designee relative to the use or occupation of any part of the Airport property and shall comply with written or oral instruction issued by the Airport Director or designee to enforce these regulations.

-Any person or persons who refuse to comply with these rules and regulations, after proper request to do so by the Airport Manager or designee, shall be subject to criminal trespass and/or civil penalties.
+Any person or persons who refuses to comply with these rules and regulations, after proper request to do so by the Airport Director or designee, shall be subject to criminal trespass and/or civil penalties.